Sark: Population

-Demography

-Population by gender and movements

-Resident population on Sark by gender and residence at one and five-yearly intervals.

-Data from the 1971 Bailiwick of Guernsey report.

-Population by birthplace and visitors

-Data from the 1971 Bailiwick of Guernsey report.

 Transport

 The Isle of Sark Shipping Company operates small ferries from Sark to St Peter Port, Guernsey.
 The service takes 55 minutes for the 9 mi crossing.
 A high-speed passenger ferry is operated in summer by the French company Manche Iles Express to Saint Helier, Jersey.
 A 12-passenger boat, the Lady Maris II, operates regular services to Alderney.

 The island is a car-free zone where the only vehicles allowed are horse-drawn vehicles, bicycles, tractors, and battery-powered buggies for elderly or disabled people.
 Electric bicycles were deregulated in the 2019 Midsummer Chief Pleas with the ordinance coming in to force on 4 July 2019.
 Passengers and goods arriving by ferry from Guernsey are transported from the wharf by tractor-pulled vehicles.

 There is no airport on Sark, and flight over Sark below 2400 ft is prohibited by the Air Navigation (Restriction of Flying) (Guernsey) Regulations 1985 (Guernsey 1985/21).
 The closest airports are Guernsey Airport and Jersey Airport.
 Sark lies directly in line of approach to the runway of Guernsey airport, however, and low-flying aircraft regularly fly over the island.